m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

 # Regime switching Phillips curve

 One of the most popular macroeconomic relationships is the trade-off between inflation and unemployment.
 The so-called Phillips curve is discussed in both introductory macroeconomics courses and at the meetings of the most influential central banks.
-The curve is an empirical observation which introduced a stylized fact that the inflation falls during recessions and rises during booms.
+The curve introduced a stylized fact that the inflation falls during recessions and rises during booms.

 However, many policymakers and academic economists have argued that the historical relationship has changed over time.
 The 'flattening' of the Phillips curve poses a challenge for policymakers, as it can imply that countercyclical policy may not be effective in steering inflation toward the established central bank's target.

 To investigate the time-varying nature of the Phillips curve, we will estimate a Markov switching model.

 First we would need a dataset with quarterly inflation and unemployment.
 We will use the data from the Federal Reserve Bank of St. Louis (FRED) database.
 The data is available in the repository of the package.
+It's already transformed into log differences.

 ```jldoctest phillips
 using MarSwitching